schammass-zz/data_science_portfolios/README.md

 ## Projects:

 * **Identify if a patient will die or not due to head and neck cancer according to the dataset obtained from the website http://www.cbioportal.org/study/summary?id=hnsc_tcga applying Classification models in Machine Learning.
-The request was done by Dr. Sabrina Daniela Silva Wurzba, DDS, MSc, Ph.D. from the Department of Otolaryngology-Head and Neck Surgery Faculty of Medicine - McGill University, Montreal, Canada.**
+The request was done by Dr. Sabrina Daniela Silva Wurzba, DDS, MSc, Ph.D., Assistant Professor from the Department of Otolaryngology-Head and Neck Surgery Faculty of Medicine - McGill University, Montreal, Canada.**